Jace Peterson Player Props: Diamondbacks vs. Padres

 Jace Peterson At The Plate

-- Peterson is batting .217 with seven doubles, two triples, six home runs and 38 walks.
+- Peterson is hitting .217 with seven doubles, two triples, six home runs and 38 walks.

-- He has homered in 5.0% of his games this year, and 1.7% of his plate appearances.
+- In five games this season, he has hit a long ball (5.0%, and 1.7% of his trips to the dish).

-- Peterson has had at least one RBI in 18.0% of his games this season (18 of 100), with more than one RBI seven times (7.0%).
-He has also accounted for three or more of his team's runs in two contests.
+- Peterson has an RBI in 18 of 100 games this season, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.